taataa/tapspace/docs/api/v2/index.md

 like text, images, html, loading animations.
 Place the content into a [tapspace](#tapspace) item or plane, and call `loader.addSpace(id, content)`.
-You can also call `loader.addPlaceholder(id, content)` to place a placeholder that will be replaced when the actual content is retrieved and opened.

 Here is a minimal example: